Work-Based Learning Coordinator Pathway to Licensure Overview

 he VT-HEC Work-Based Learning Coordinator (WBLC) pathway to licensure program will provide an 18 credit series of courses.
 The courses are designed to meet the licensure requirements for candidates who will pursue the endorsement through the AOE Transcript or Peer Review process.
 Courses can be taken as part of the sequence or as stand-alone courses.
 All courses offer graduate credits through our partner, Castleton University (CU).

 The coursework addresses topics that may also appeal to community-based learning coordinators, guidance counselors, special educators, flexible pathway coordinators, coop coordinators, classroom teachers, career development counselors, job coaches, vocational rehabilitation counselors, administrators and others.

-For more information please contact Kim McKellar, [email protected]
+For more information about the Work-based Learning program, obtaining a Work-based Learning Coordinator (WBLC) endorsement or our WBL courses please contact Kim McKellar, [email protected]

 - Currently licensed Vermont educators seeking to add the WBLC endorsement can apply for Transcript Review through the VT Agency of education upon completion